Trajectory based models. Evaluation of minmax pricing bounds: Conclusion

 \section{Conclusion}

-General results are obtained to evaluate minmax bounds in an effective way and for general classes of trajectory markets.
-The setting covers the case of trajectories with different volatilities.
+General results are obtained to evaluate minmax bounds in an effective way and for general classes of trajectory markets assuming a bound on the number of possible trades.
+We perform explicit computations for the usual options, covering a new model where trajectories have different values of (sampled) quadratic variation.
 The numerical experiments indicate some of the phenomena that may occur in a trajectory based approach for the examples introduced.
-The design of trajectory sets can be tailored to different needs in particular by taking stopping times samples of continuous time martingale processes one can see that the risk neutral price for attainable options is a special case of trajectory based minmax price (see \cite{deganoI}).
-Designing suitable trajectory sets for different setups seem to be a relevant task; we have provided an example dealing with quadratic variation which could be expanded in several ways, we expect to do so in a future publication.
+In particular, the effect of arbitrage nodes on prices is illustrated.
+Testing with different trajectory sets, we obtain narrower price intervals for European options.
+We conclude that designing suitable trajectory sets for different setups is a relevant task.
+The reference \cite{fleck} introduces models reflecting practical constraints with parameters estimated to market data.